Related services and key industries

 BPP, London (Insolvency Practitioner Examinations JIEB) 2014

-- Orange SA on a claim brought by the Administrators of Phones4U that EE, O2, Vodafone, Orange and Deutsche Telekom unlawfully colluded to remove Phones 4U from the UK market (Phones4U Limited (In Administration) v EE Limited & others).
+- Orange SA - on an Article 101 claim brought by the Administrators of Phones4U that EE, O2, Vodafone, Orange and Deutsche Telekom unlawfully colluded to remove Phones 4U from the UK market (Phones4U Limited (In Administration) v EE Limited & others).

-- Vodafone Group in relation to its follow-on damages claim against a number of smart chip card manufacturers following the 2014 European Commission finding that certain smart chip card manufacturers co-ordinated their market behaviour (Vodafone Group Services Limited & Other v Infineon Technologies AG & Others).
+- Vodafone Group - in relation to its Article 101 follow-on damages claim against a number of smart chip card manufacturers following the 2014 European Commission finding that certain smart chip card manufacturers co-ordinated their market behaviour (Vodafone Group Services Limited & Other v Infineon Technologies AG & Others).

 - Gemini (Eclipse 2006-3) PLC, the SPV issuer of floating rate notes, in a professional negligence claim for £250m against CBRE and King Sturge in respect of their valuation of the underlying portfolio of 37 commercial properties.
 The case was described as the "Valuation trial of the century", was identified as one of The Lawyer magazine's top 20 cases for 2016 (Gemini Plc v CBRE & Warwick Street (KS) LLP).

-- Advising and acting for the winding-up committee of a major European bank on a portfolio of claims brought against over 15 UK financial institutions for transactions at an undervalue.
+- The winding-up committee of a major European bank - on a portfolio of claims brought against over 15 UK financial institutions for transactions at an undervalue.

 - Acting for Agricultural Bank of Greece (ABG) - in multimillion pound Commercial Court proceedings brought against it by Merrill Lynch in relation to a swap transaction.

 - Advising a worldwide bank - on its investigation into a potential breach of Iranian sanctions and in its submissions to the Department of Justice in New York.